-Click on the small image below for a version using page turning software, or scroll down to read the news as a web page.
+Click on the "Full screen" button at the bottom right of the image below for a version using page turning software, or scroll down to read the news as a web page.

 This past months DIG forum competition winner